AMARS44D/CipherPWD/README.md

 - **Delete**: Enter `6` to delete a password from the file.
 - **Quit**: Enter `7` to quit the tool.

-## License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute it, subject to the terms outlined in the [LICENSE.md](./LICENSE.md) file.

 ## Useful Shortcuts

 - **Ctrl + Alt + T**: Opens a new terminal window.